-The Somali Community and and Temple Israel organized an interfaith, intercultural event that will create connections, build relationship, and enhance discussion on about our narratives on Jewish and Somali communties shared stories of religion, culture, and tradition.
-The event which was Nefesh Shabbat Service took place at Temple Israel on Friday, April 15, 2016 in Minneapolis, Minnesota.
+The Somali Community and Temple Israel organized an interfaith, intercultural event that will create connections, build relationships, and enhance discussion about our narratives on Jewish and Somali communities shared stories of religion, culture, and tradition.
+The event which was Nefesh Shabbat Service took place at Temple Israel on Friday, April 15, 2016, in Minneapolis, Minnesota.

 During the event, Tarabi Jama, the Executive Director of Gateway Institute met leaders from the Somali community and the Temple Israel to discuss the important of building such a bridge toward understanding that connects between the two communities.
 Mr. Jama also met Andy Luger, U.S. Attorney of Minnesota to congratulate him on his fordward thinking manner.

-On Thursday, March16, 2016, Tarabi Jama, the Executive Director of Gateway Institute with other community leaders welcomed President of Somalis Puntland Goverment, Dr. Abdiwali Mohamed Ali Gaas to Minnesota.
-President Gaas, a former professor of economy at University of Buffalo, New York back to Somalia several years ago to contribute his experience on governance and institutional building.
-Gaas was appointed as the Prime Minister of The Federal Republic of Somalia in 2011-2012 in a time where Somalia transforming from transitional to permaent government.
-On Agust 8, 2014, Prime Minister Gaas was elected as President of Puntland State of Somalia, an autonomous state in northeastern Somalia established in 1998 after the civil war in1990.
+On Thursday, March 16, 2016, Tarabi Jama, the Executive Director of Gateway Institute with other community leaders welcomed the President of Somalis Puntland Government, Dr. Abdiwali Mohamed Ali Gaas to Minnesota.
+President Gaas, a former professor of economy at the University of Buffalo, New York back to Somalia several years ago to contribute his experience on governance and institutional building.
+Gaas was appointed as the Prime Minister of The Federal Republic of Somalia in 2011-2012 in a time where Somalia transforming from a transitional to a permanent government.
+On August 8, 2014, Prime Minister Gaas was elected as President of Puntland State of Somalia, an autonomous state in northeastern Somalia established in 1998 after the civil war in1990.

-The Executive Director of Gateway Institute, Tarabi Jama shared with Presient Gaas challanges and opportunities that Somali community in Minnesota faces on a daily basis.
-President Gaas impressed Somali community role in Minnesota, their political influence and the businesses they accomplished.
-President Gaas highlighed the role of the Somali Diasporas and what they can contribute to rebuild Somalia.
+The Executive Director of Gateway Institute, Tarabi Jama shared with President Gaas the challenges and opportunities that the Somali community in Minnesota faces on a daily basis.
+President Gaas impressed the Somali community's role in Minnesota, their political influence, and the businesses they accomplished.
+President Gaas highlighted the role of the Somali Diasporas and what they can contribute to rebuilding Somalia.

 Rep. Hashi talked the next Parliamentary election in Somalia scheduled to be held in 2016, enhancing the system of federalism that Somalia adopted, and the role of government on defeating terrorist groups like al-Shabab and ISIS fighting in Somalia.
 In addition, Rep. Hashi talked the important of civic engagement.

-Former Minister of Planning and International Cooperation and current Congressman Said Abdullahi Deni arrived Minnesota Friday evening, October 30, 2015 to meet Somali community in Minnesota.
-Rep. Deni visited various places in the metropolitan areas that the community lives in and has business including Somali Malls in Minneapolis, the Minnesota's main commercial city.
+Former Minister of Planning and International Cooperation and current Congressman Said Abdullahi Deni arrived in Minnesota Friday evening, October 30, 2015, to meet the Somali community in Minnesota.
+Rep. Deni visited various places in the metropolitan areas that the community lives in and has business including Somali Malls in Minneapolis, Minnesota's main commercial city.
 He was greeted by cheering crowds holding Somali and American flags at Minneapolis/St. Paul International airport.
-Rep. Deni met members of the Somali Diasporas in Minnesota including community organization, religious leaders, women organizations, and Puntland Diasporas Forum.
-The Representative briefed the current developments in Somalia, the upcoming elections in 2016 and strategic partnership between the United States and Somalia.
+Rep. Deni met members of the Somali Diasporas in Minnesota including community organizations, religious leaders, women organizations, and Puntland Diasporas Forum.
+The Representative briefed the current developments in Somalia, the upcoming elections in 2016, and the strategic partnership between the United States and Somalia.

-Rep. Deni, also met Kurt Daudt, Speaker of the House and Minnesota House of Representatives on Thursday November 5, 2015 and talked about how to cooperate between the Minnesota State and Somalia.
+Rep. Deni, also met Kurt Daudt, Speaker of the House and Minnesota House of Representatives on Thursday, November 5, 2015, and talked about how to cooperate between the Minnesota State and Somalia.
 The two legislators also spoke about the need to continue the mutual friendship.
-On Friday, November 8, 2015, Rep. Deni was a keynote speaker at Somalia event wherein he highlighted challenges in Somalia, role for the Somali leadership to be above narrow personal and political interest and to lead the country for the greater good of Somalia.
-He praised the progresses made and noted opportunities missed; he also highlighted solution on the current crisis in Somalia must come from Somali themselves.
+On Friday, November 8, 2015, Rep. Deni was a keynote speaker at the Somalia event wherein he highlighted challenges in Somalia, the role for the Somali leadership to be above narrow personal and political interest and to lead the country for the greater good of Somalia.
+He praised the progress made and noted opportunities missed; he also highlighted solutions to the current crisis in Somalia must come from Somali themselves.

-Although vast mojity of employers, and vast majority of employers, legislators, landlords, and many other entities decide the character of an individual because of his/her criminal record, the porject of "WE ARE ALL CRIMINALS" deals with the other 75% of us who have luxury of living without an official reminder of a past mistake.
+Although the vast majority of employers and the vast majority of employers, legislators, landlords, and many other entities decide the character of an individual because of his/her criminal record, the project of "WE ARE ALL CRIMINALS" deals with the other 75% of us who have the luxury of living without an official reminder of a past mistake.
 The meeting took place at Sherman Associates, Longfellow Station Apt in Minneapolis, MN.
 For more information, please please visit http://www.weareallcriminals.com.

-The Executive Director of Gateway Institute, Tarabi Jama and his staffs welcomed President Hassan Sh.
-Mohamud and his delegage to Minneapolis.
-Jama and the president talked about the current situation of Somalia and how Diasporas can help rebuilding Somalia after twenty years of civil war, piracy, and religion extremism.
-Jama then had breakfast with president along with Somali community leaders on which former Somali Prime Minister HE: Abdirizak Haji Hussen addressed the event and talked to on how to rebuild Somalia.
-Likewise, Mr. Jama, met Minister of Foreign Affairs and Deputy Prime Minister Fawzia Adan.
-He shared the minister about the financial contribution that Somali American community in Minnesota sent to areas affected by famine that hit Somalia from 2011 on which nearly 260,000 people died.
-With the community assistance Gateway Institute also sent k-12 books, college and university books, computers, medical equipments, etc to Somalia.
+The Executive Director of Gateway Institute, Tarabi Jama, and his staff welcomed President Hassan Sh.
+Mohamud and his delegate to Minneapolis.
+Jama and the president talked about the current situation of Somalia and how Diasporas can help rebuilding Somalia after twenty years of civil war, piracy, and religious extremism.
+Jama then had breakfast with the president along with Somali community leaders on which former Somali Prime Minister HE: Abdirizak Haji Hussein addressed the event and talked to on how to rebuild Somalia.
+Likewise, Mr. Jama met Minister of Foreign Affairs and Deputy Prime Minister Fawzia Adan.
+He shared with the minister about the financial contribution that the Somali American community in Minnesota sent to areas affected by famine that hit Somalia from 2011 on which nearly 260,000 people died.
+With the community assistance Gateway Institute also sent k-12 books, college and university books, computers, medical equipment, etc to Somalia.

-Other dignataries who welcomed the Somali President include U.S. Reprepresentative Keith Ellison (D-MN).
-Speaking at the event, Congressman Ellison encouraged Somali community to continue supporting Somalia.
+Other dignitaries who welcomed the Somali President include U.S. Representative Keith Ellison (D-MN).
+Speaking at the event, Congressman Ellison encouraged the Somali community to continue supporting Somalia.
 “You should ask yourself, ‘What can I do to help Somalia,’” Ellison said to the crowd, which broke into a standing ovation when he was introduced.
 He also made certain to the community that Somalia has many friends in the United States and Minnesota, who will stand by their side during the rebuilding of their country.